Online Gun Store

 The trigger should have a crisp, consistent break that is no more than 3 pounds for a bolt gun and 6 pounds for a lever.

 Caliber:- Pick a caliber you're confident in and shoot well.
+If you are a new shooter 22lr ammunition will be a great option because of its low recoil & affordability.
 Smaller hunters or those who are sensitive to recoil should use lighter calibers.
 Even the .223 can be a practical hunting rifle with the right bullets.
 One step ahead is .243, one of the most popular calibers of all time.
 Are you planning to hunt a giant game with the same rifle?
 Mid-range calibers like .270, 30-06, and even.300 Win Mag will work for deer and other giant games.

 Remember, choose a caliber appropriate for the area you hunt most often.
 If you shoot primarily long ranges on open plains or agricultural fields, choose a flat-shooting caliber that gives you more room for error in range estimation.
 Hunting in dense forests and thickets?
 The bullet drop is not that significant.
 You can go with a thicker cartridge to get more bullet weight down and into your deer.